TUMFTM/SASIM/README.md

 ## Get started for Developers

-### Run Project
+### Run Project locally
 Before the project can be run, make sure following steps are done:
 1. clone project to your local repository
 2. add your own API keys to the file config/api_keys.py.
-You'll need a TIER API key and add it by replacing following attribute:
+Currently you'll only need a TIER API key and add it as a string by replacing following attribute:

 ```
 tierkey = '[Own TIER API-Key]'
 ```

-3. change constant ROOT_DIR in config/definitions to variant 2 by commenting VARIANT 1 and uncommenting VARIANT 2.
-VARIANT 1 is needed if you want to build an .exe file
+3. Make sure, your have the right root directory selected, by changing constant ROOT_DIR in config/definitions to variant 2 by commenting other variants and uncommenting VARIANT 3.
+VARIANT 2 is needed if you want to build an .exe file

 4. The application server can be then deployed locally (--> run wsgi.py).